FletcherWill/enigma-machine/README.md

 After inputting each letter, one or more of rotors rotates, resulting in a new permutation to change.
 This means that traits of the plaintext language are not present in the ciphertext (e.g., the repeated letters in BOOK wouldn't be repeated after encryption).

 In the actual machine, the reflector sends the letter through the encryption process again in reverse.
 In our model, the reflector is a special fixed permutation where if a letter x maps to a letter y through the plugboard and rotors, then y maps to x after going through the reflector.
 This is important because it allows for decryption.
-Lastly, the plugboard is an easily-configurable permutation that makes messages more difficult to decode—the rotors are physical components that can be swapped, but only within a limited set.
+Lastly, the plugboard is an easily-configurable permutation that makes messages more difficult to decode—the rotors are physical components that can be swapped, but with, compared to the plugboard, greater effort and limited entropy.

 When a key is pressed, the letter goes through: